| | |

 Specialized tourist police units are dedicated to assisting and safeguarding visitors, providing a reassuring presence for international travelers.

-Additionally, investment in modern surveillance technologies and communication systems aids in monitoring and responding to incidents swiftly.
+Additionally, investment in modern surveillance technologies and communication systems aids in swiftly monitoring and responding to incidents.

 Community policing initiatives foster a sense of trust and cooperation within the local community, while public awareness campaigns educate tourists about safety measures.